-The CJC Jazz Studies Vocal Track offers students an opportunity to earn a Bachelor’s degree in a vocal program unique to the California Jazz Conservatory.
+The CJC Jazz Studies Vocal Track offers students an opportunity to earn a Bachelor of Music degree in a vocal program unique to the California Jazz Conservatory.

-The CJC Vocal Track offers students the unique opportunity to learn from and perform with professional instrumentalists on a regular basis, often with a rhythm section (piano, bass and drums), comprising the Bay Area’s top jazz musicians.
+The CJC Vocal Track offers students the unique opportunity to learn from and perform with a professional rhythm section (piano, bass and drums), comprising the Bay Area’s top jazz musicians on a regular basis.

 The California Jazz Conservatory is proud to offer these extraordinary opportunities to the aspiring professional jazz vocalist, and invites you to apply now for Bachelor of Music in Jazz Studies.

-The backbone of CJC’s Bachelor of Music in Jazz Studies Vocal Track is Vocal Performance.
-Repertoire driven, this unique four-semester, 12-credit requirement is essential to the aspiring professional jazz vocalist.
+The backbone of the Vocal Track is Vocal Performance, a four-semester, 12-credit requirement focusing on repertoire-building, essential to the aspiring professional jazz vocalist.

-In the first semester of Vocal Performance, students focus on learning standard jazz repertoire drawn primarily from the Great American Songbook, addressing interpretation of lyrics, improvisation, group protocol and creating arrangements.
+In the first semester, students focus on learning standard jazz repertoire drawn primarily from the Great American Songbook, addressing interpretation of lyrics, improvisation, group protocol and creating arrangements.

 In subsequent semesters, repertoire covered in Vocal Performance ranges from the Great American Songbook, to late 20th and 21st century composers, to students’ original compositions, arrangements and lyrics.

-Vocal students experience the invaluable, hands-on opportunity to sing with the Bay Area’s top jazz musicians each and every week, providing them with the real-time training they need to become professionals.
+Most importantly, Vocal Performance emphasizes the use of the voice instrumentally, within the context of the small jazz ensemble (piano, bass and drums).
+Students experience the invaluable, hands-on opportunity to sing with the Bay Area’s top jazz musicians each and every week, providing them with the real-time training they need to become professionals.

 Vocal Performance faculty inevitably includes anecdotes in their teaching – compelling stories about jazz musicians, clubs, and tours that are invaluable to the up-and-coming artist.
 They also share their viewpoints on practice methods and the time investment necessary to develop artistic expertise.